 There’s nothing like gratitude to dissolve unhappy feelings.
 The act of simply writing down a few things, people, or places you are grateful for will raise your vibration and lift you to a happier place.
 I always say that gratitude is the birthplace of joy.

-Happiness Hack #8 ~ Procrastinate your feelings
+Happiness Hack #8 ~ Procrastinate your negative feelings

 I used to think procrastination was useless, but I actually found a way to use my procrastinating skills that works for me.
 Some days when I don’t want to get out of bed, see anyone, or do anything, I decide to procrastinate the negative emotions I’m feeling and worry about those later.
 It’s not a foolproof formula when you struggle with PTSD, but I’m grateful for the times it does work and I can become happier instantly.